intel/SGXDataCenterAttestationPrimitives/tools/PCKRetrievalTool/README.txt

   1. If you are using DCAP driver 1.41 or higher version to drive SGX, you need run this tool with root permission or add your account to sgx_prv group like:
        $ sudo usermod -a -G sgx_prv <user name>
-  2. If you are using Linux Kernel 5.11 or higher version to to drive SGX, you need run this tool with root permission or add your account to sgx_prv group like:
+  2. If you are using Linux Kernel 5.11 or higher version to drive SGX, you need run this tool with root permission or add your account to sgx_prv group like:
        $ sudo usermod -a -G sgx_prv <user name>